Top 30 FAQs

 27. What happens at an Algarve AIMA residence card appointment in 2026?

-You bring your passport, rental contract or title deed, income documents, proof of health insurance, and NIF.
+Bring your passport, rental contract or title deed, income documents, proof of health insurance, and NIF.
 AIMA collects fingerprints, a photograph, and a digital signature.
-Residence cards are typically produced within 4–8 weeks.
+Residence cards are typically produced within an estimated 4–8 weeks.
 We review your file in advance, flag missing items, and can arrange in‑person support in the Algarve for added reassurance.

 28. Do EU citizens need Visas or permits to live in the Algarve in 2026?